willvieira/ms_forest-suitable-probability/manuscript/manuscript.md

 This sample was necessary only for 6 out of the 31 species.
 The R and Stan scripts for these computations on High-performance computing are accessible on GitHub: [https://github.com/willvieira/forest-IPM/tree/master/simulations/model_lambdaPlot/](https://github.com/willvieira/forest-IPM/tree/master/simulations/model_lambdaPlot/).

-With the fitted models, we leveraged the posterior distribution to estimate the suitable probability of a species for any value of MAT under fundamental or realized niche for the cold and hot ranges.
+With the fitted models, we leveraged the posterior distribution to estimate the suitable probability of a species for any value of MAT under fundamental or realized niches for the cold and hot ranges.
 Specifically, we estimated suitable probability under four different MAT conditions encountered by the species: at the border and the center of each cold and hot range.
 We defined the border of the cold range as the minimum observed MAT for the focal species in the dataset, while the hot range was defined as the maximum observed MAT.
 The center location is defined as the centroid of MAT for the focal species.